The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation. I. Programme overview: Observing strategy

-We set the exposure time, $t_{\rm exp}$, to reach an SNR$=150$.
-From our study of ESZ-XMM data, this is sufficient to map the temperature profile in $8+$ annuli at least up to $\Rv$ with a precision of $\pm15\%$ in the $[0.8$--$1.2]\Rv$ annulus, and to reach an uncertainty of $\pm 2\%$ on the mass derived from the $Y_{\rm X}$ mass proxy, $\Mv^{YX}$, and to derive the HE mass measurements at $\Rv$ to the $\sim15$--$20\%$ precision level.
-The precision is illustrated in Fig~\ref{fig:psz2g077}, which shows an analysis of the representative observation of PSZ2\,G$077.90-26.63$ which reaches the required SNR.
+We set the exposure time, $t_{\rm exp}$, to reach an S/N$=150$.
+From our study of ESZ-XMM data, this is sufficient to map the temperature profile in $8+$ annuli at least up to $\Rv$ with a precision of $\pm15\%$ in the $[0.8$--$1.2]\Rv$ annulus, and to reach an uncertainty of $\pm 2\%$ (statistical uncertainty) on the mass derived from the $Y_{\rm X}$ mass proxy, $\Mv^{YX}$, and to derive the HE mass measurements at $\Rv$ to the $\sim15$--$20\%$ precision level.
+The precision is illustrated in Fig~\ref{fig:psz2g077}, where we show an analysis of the representative observation of PSZ2\,G$077.90-26.63$, which reaches the required S/N.

-{\it Archival \xmm\ observations:} We processed all archival observations (including offset pointings) of Tier-1 and Tier-2 ($71$ clusters in total) to estimate the clean (soft proton flare-free) time of the PN camera.
+With regard to archival \xmm\ observations, we processed all archival observations (including offset pointings) of Tier-1 and Tier-2 ($71$ clusters in total) to estimate the clean (soft proton flare-free) time of the PN camera.
 This was subtracted from the requested time.
 Thirty-three clusters needed re-observations.
 They are marked in Fig.~\ref{fig:zMreq} with green points, together with the 47 clusters that have never been never observed with \xmm\ before (pink points).

-{\it Offset pointing:} The $\Rv$ size of three clusters is larger than the \xmm\ $15'$ field of view (see Fig.~\ref{fig:CRR500} and Table~\ref{tab:ksec}); for these three objects, offset pointings are available in the archive to enable detection of the ICM to $\Rv$.
-For four clusters with $12'<\Rv<15'$ and without offset observations in the \xmm\ archive, we required one $15$\, ksec extra pointing for precise background measurements.
+The $\Rv$ size of three clusters is larger than the \xmm\ $15'$ field of view (see Fig.~\ref{fig:CRR500} and Table~\ref{tab:ksec}); for these three objects, offset pointings are available in the archive to enable detection of the ICM to $\Rv$.
+For four clusters with $12'<\Rv<15'$ and without offset observations in the \xmm\ archive, we required one extra $15$\, ksec pointing for precise background measurements.

 The final total project observing time is summarised in Table~\ref{tab:ksec}.
-The required time was increased by $40\%$ to account for time loss owing to soft proton flares, and a minimum exposure time of 15 ksec was set, to enable efficient use of \xmm\ (in view of observation overheads and slew time).
+The required time was increased by $40\%$ to account for time loss owing to soft proton flares, and a minimum exposure time of 15 ksec was set to enable efficient use of \xmm\ (in view of observation overheads and slew time).
 The final list of CHEX-MATE target observations, including archival observations, is presented in Tables~\ref{tab:master1b}, \ref{tab:master2b}, and \ref{tab:master3b}.
-These Tables lists all target properties that were used in the selection and exposure time estimation.
+These tables list all target properties that were used in the selection and exposure time estimation.